Ambivalence: Individual differences

 Individual characteristics are essential in deciding the most beneficial coping strategies.
-Research has shown that certain personality traits may impact an individuals likelihood of experiencing ambivalence.
-There are certain personality traits that aren't as relevant to ambivalence, such as the need for closure.
+Research has shown that certain personality traits may impact an individual's likelihood of experiencing ambivalence.
+There are certain personality traits that are not as relevant to ambivalence, such as the need for closure.
 Other components may alter these traits that may contribute toward ambivalence, such as tolerance to ambiguity.
 Particularly, those possessing the need for cognition, or the inclination to evaluate the discrepancies between positive and negative emotions, are less likely to experience ambivalence.
 In other words, the desire to resolve issues, which requires a great deal of cognitive resources, fosters cognitive strength and thus the ability to overcome ambivalence.

 Ambivalent attitudes that demonstrate weakness are accessed slower than strong attitudes.
 This leads to a conflict called response competition; the process of slowing down responses because of the difficulty to choose between positive and negative beliefs and feelings.
 Bottom-up processing shows how greater cognitive effort entwined with combined beliefs results in non congruent information.
 Once individuals are confronted several choices, they are then followed by uncertain outcomes.
 Thus concluding that slower response times may be due to systematic processing.

 Individuals with a greater concern for invalidity experience a heightened amount of ambivalence, presumably because they are concerned with making wrongful judgments, and as a result, efforts to adjust attitude become inhibited.
 Response to ambivalence, then, is affected by an individual's need for consistency; hence, the higher the need for consistency, the more adverse the reaction will be to maintaining two contradictory attitudes simultaneously, whereas someone with a reduced need for consistency will experience less mental frustration Those seeking to rectify inconsistencies and resolve conflict are able to reject ambivalence better than most.

 Additionally, some individuals have a more pronounced fear of invalidity than others.
 When this fear is experienced to a stronger degree, these individuals will not want to acknowledge the ambivalence as it is especially uncomfortable.
 Since the ambiguity is not being resolved, it will persist within the person.
 Gebauer, Maio, and Pakizeh discuss the possibility that many perfectionists, despite the seemingly positive qualities exerted, are at risk of neglecting internal inconsistencies.
 Consequently, it is not unlikely for those individuals to confront a plethora of unexplained, ambivalent feelings.